Montana-Media-Arts/creative-coding-1-Spring2019/index.markdown

 ---

-This is the website for the in persion section of Creative Coding 1 offered by [The School of Media Arts, University of Montana](http://www.umt.edu/mediaarts/).
+This is the website for the in person section of Creative Coding 1 offered by [The School of Media Arts, University of Montana](http://www.umt.edu/mediaarts/).

 This course is designed to teach you code so that it can become a tool for your art and creativity.
 Utilizing [p5.js](https://p5js.org), this course teaches concepts from computer science and programming.
 These will occur through visual and audio sketches that run in web browsers.